“How would a caring family respond?”

 Beyond just financial assistance, we had a team here in our St. Louis headquarters who met daily at first, then weekly to work to find a way to lend our support, and to ensure that the donations had the optimum impact in getting to those who needed them most.

-What struck me is that people were more than engaged, both donors and volunteers seemed relieved and energized by having an avenue to lend a hand to team members on the other side of the globe, most of whom had never met.
+What struck me is that people were more than engaged.
+Both donors and volunteers seemed relieved and energized by having an avenue to lend a hand to team members on the other side of the globe, most of whom had never met.

 Through these acts of generosity and kindness of our BW team members, customers and other caring parties, we raised $23,689.
 Our CEO, Bob Chapman, made a generous offer to match what was raised, which helped us meet the requests for assistance of our friends in India.
 They have begun the process of rebuilding their lives.

 It’s often said that Barry-Wehmiller is not “like” a family, it is a family.
-The outpouring of care and concern for teammates halfway around the world, who most of us have never met, is a wonderful testament to the goodness of our people.
+The outpouring of care and concern for teammates halfway around the world, whom most of us have never met, is a wonderful testament to the goodness of our people.

 Lakshmipriya Radhakrishnan, B-WI’s Culture and People Development Director in India, helped coordinate the effort to get money and assistance to her local teammates.
-After we began the process and were able to start getting funds and supplies overseas, Lakshmipriya wrote a very touching e-mail about the experience from the Chennai perspective.
+After we began the process and were able to start getting funds and supplies overseas, Lakshmipriya wrote a very touching email about the experience from the Chennai perspective.

 “Unfortunate though it was, the Chennai floods taught us two important things,” she said.
 “First – when it comes to safety, there is no place for complacency; second – there is no substitute for family.